pret/pokegold/INSTALL.md

 # NOTICE

-Currently building requires that you provide a base ROM for each version.
+Currently building requires that you provide a base ROM for both versions.
 You can find the md5 for each version in [README.md](README.md) to confirm you have the right one.

-You will need to rename the Gold ROM to **baserom-gold.gbc** and the Silver ROM to **baserom-silver.gbc** in order to build the respective version.
+You will need to rename the Gold ROM to **baserom-gold.gbc** and the Silver ROM to **baserom-silver.gbc** in order to build either version.

 # Linux